codejones-hub/plutus/doc/tutorials/contract-testing.rst

 *twice*.
 Our model allows this, but the error message tells us that the contract instance crashed.

-The emulator log output can be rather overwhelming, but we can eliminate the 'INFO' messages by running the test script with appropriate options.
+The emulator log output can be rather overwhelming, but we can eliminate the 'INFO' messages by running the test sequence with appropriate options.
 If we define

   .. code-block:: haskell